-Chosun Biz reports that technical difficulties have meant Samsung has tried and failed to implement FOD (fingerprint on display) tech for the past two years, and has decided not to add it to the upcoming Note 9 in favour of the S10 and S10 Plus.
+Chosun Biz reports that technical difficulties have meant Samsung has tried and failed to implement FOD (fingerprint on display) tech for the past two years, and has decided not to add it to the Note 9 in favour of the S10.

 A patent has been unearthed by Patently Mobile that reveals exactly how this in-display fingerprint scanning tech might work, showing a biometric area in the bottom half of the display.
 One might assume this will work better than existing designs that require you to place your finger in a specific spot.

-Following the success of the triple rear camera arrangement on the Huawei P20 Pro, Samsung is expected to follow a similar format with its S10 - a theory backed by KBI Securities analyst Kim Dong-won, who says the company hopes it will help it to “reinvigorate” its business.
+Following Huawei's success with triple-lens rear camera arrangements, Samsung is expected to follow a similar format with its S10 - a theory backed by KBI Securities analyst Kim Dong-won, who says the company hopes it will help it to “reinvigorate” its business.
 Extra depth-sensing abilities, optical zoom and increased light sensitivity are expected to headline.

 Triple rear cameras are expected to feature in the two larger Galaxy S10 models, with a 16Mp (standard) + 13Mp (telephoto) + 12Mp (wide-angle) setup (source).

-The largest of the three Galaxy S10 models is expected to arrive with two selfie cameras.
+The Galaxy S10 Plus is expected to arrive with two selfie cameras.
 The spec of these cameras is not known, though we suspect they may be 8Mp and 16Mp in line with the Galaxy A8.